solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 ![SQL and Spark easily access the data lake.](media/sql-data-lake.png 'Managed SQL Server, Spark, and data lake')

-SQL Server 2019 data pools helps you create a data lake by storing data in scalable, shared storage provided by Hadoop File System (HDFS).
+SQL Server 2019 storage pools help you create a data lake by storing data in scalable, shared storage provided by Hadoop File System (HDFS).
 Store high volume data in this layer and access it easily using either SQL or Apache Spark.
 You can expand your HDFS storage by using tiering.

+HDFS also provides data persistency, as HDFS data is spread across all the storage nodes in the SQL big data cluster.
+However, you can add external HDFS data sources to the HDFS cluster through tiering.
 With tiering, applications can seamlessly access data in a variety of external stores as though the data resides in the local HDFS.
-This allows you to interact with the files in Azure Data Lake Store Gen2 as if they were local files.
-You can either use an Azure Storage access key or an Azure Active Directory User Account to gain permission to the files.
+This allows you to interact with the files in Azure Data Lake Storage Gen2 or Amazon S3 as if they were local files.
+Both options allow you to mount the data store using storage keys.
+However, with Azure Data Lake Storage Gen 2, you can either use an Azure Storage access key or an Azure Active Directory User Account to gain permission to the files.
 For this lab, we will use the access key.

 1. In Windows, open PowerShell.